bastibe/PySoundCard/README.rst

 Usage
 -----

-The basic building block of audio input/output in PySoundIO are streams.
+The basic building block of audio input/output in PySoundCard are streams.
 Streams represent sound cards, both for audio playback and recording.
 Every stream has a sample rate, a block size, an input device and/or an output device.